rigetti/pyquil/docs/source/getting_started.rst

 .. _server:

-Setting up server mode for pyQuil
+Setting up requisite servers for pyQuil
 =================================
 To get started with pyQuil, ``quilc`` and ``qvm`` should both be running in server mode.
 If you have them installed locally you can run them in their own terminal windows.
 First launch ``quilc``: